- VSAM structures

 CR+ has a EXPLORE command that allows you to put together search arguments using over 100 dataset attributes, so you can find all datasets that might be about to cause issues.
 EXPLORE now supports HFS and zFS files and file systems.

 CR+ allows you to zap BCS, VVDS and VTOC records, using an onscreen formatting system that allows you to see the fields, cells, and sub-records that you might need to change.
 Not a recommended way to alter dataset metadata, but sometimes a zap is the only way to fix an issue.

-Catalog Information Manager from Host Software is an ISPF driven system that generates batch jobs.
+Catalog Information Manager from Host Systems GMBH is an ISPF driven system that generates batch jobs.
 I find it useful to be able to generate a batch job the first time I need that function using CIM, save the JCL and so build up a library of suitable jobs for running in future.